adeline0721/git-raspberry-pi-maze/README.md

 The terminal is mainly used to show game information, while the actual gameplay happens on the LED matrix.

-To run it, connect the Sense HAT and use:
+To run it, connect the Sense HAT and use